openl2m/openl2m/docs/switches.rst

   Used to read modern interface data, such as name, description, high speed interface data, and more.

 * Q-Bridge MIB, RFC 2674, https://tools.ietf.org/html/rfc2674
-  This is used for the VLAN information.
+  This is used for VLAN and Ethernet address information.

 * Power Ethernet MIB, RFC 3621, <https://tools.ietf.org/html/rfc3621
   Used to read PoE data for interfaces.

 * ipNetToMediaTable entries of SMIv2 MIB in RFC2011, https://tools.ietf.org/html/rfc2011
   or ipNetToPhysicalTable in the newer RFC4293, https://tools.ietf.org/html/rfc4293.
-  This is used to get mac address and ARP information.
+  This is used to get Ethernet address and ARP information.

 * IEEE LLDP, LLDP-EXT-DOT1 and LLDP-EXT-DOT3 MIBs, http://www.ieee802.org/1/files/public/MIBs/
   Used to read device neighbors information.